Megan's Law: What It Is; How It Began

 Various non-government sites also spew forth this swill.
 One example is homefacts.com.
 Megan's Law Lawyers in New Jersey believe that obtaining legal recourse against these vermin, if available at all, will be difficult.
 The effort would be costly.
 However, they discuss another possible solution below.

 Megan's Law: Social Costs

 Stating the obvious, Megan's Law cripples those that it directly affects.
 It diminishes their ability to contribute to society.
-It goes far beyond the crime that begat it.
+It goes far beyond the crime that begot it.
 It reaches the eighteen-year-old who has consensual sex with a seventeen-year-old.
 It reaches the female teacher who has consensual sex with her teen-aged male student.
-It reaches persons convicted of kidnapping a minor, even when the kidnapping had no sexual componant whatsoever.
+It reaches persons convicted of kidnapping a minor, even when the kidnapping had no sexual component whatsoever.
 The viciousness and mindlessness with which this horror has been implemented and indiscriminately applied is exemplified by the plight of Zachery Anderson, an Indiana teenager.
 His ordeal was documented in an article in the July 5, 2015, New York Times.

 Megan's Law causes a grotesque misapplication of social resources.
 Its costs to New Jersey and the nation are staggering.
 A sprawling bureaucracy sprang up to implement and enforce Megan's Law.
 The Parole Board tells us on its own web site that, as a result of Megan's Law, its caseload of sex offenders has increased from five percent to about one-third.